ettenauer/extension-confluent-kafka-client/README.md

 The connection status to broker is activly checked and disruptions are notifed via callback.

+### Interval consumption feature => coming soon (v2.0.0), not implemented yet

+Messages from certain defined topics are consumed in perodical interval.
+This allows to maintain in example a deadletter topic, which is flushed periodically.

 ### Useage

 Take a look in the [examples](Tests/Local.Runner/Examples) for usage.